marcusoftnet/marcusoftnet.github.io/_posts/2012-10-12-you-say-continuous-delivery-i-say-limit.md

-In a system that has been around for a while we have a big code base, a lot of dependencies to other systems, runs on several servers, no automated tests and even organisations that guard access to different parts of the system - continuous delivery is hard.
+In a system that has been around for a while we have a big code base, a lot of dependencies to other systems, runs on several servers, no automated tests and even organizations that guard access to different parts of the system - continuous delivery is hard.
 You have to get all of those part aligned and in good shape to be able to create frequent releases of the system.